 - Equipment purchases up to \$10,000 are allowed.
 Only include individual items >\$5,000.
-Any items less than \$5,000 must be purchased under the "supplies" budget category. - Other Project Expenses: Include other project costs such as supplies here. - Travel: A minimum of \$400 must be budgeted in year 1 for travel to the CBCRP symposium.
+Any items less than \$5,000 must be purchased under the "supplies" budget category. - Other Project Expenses: Include other project costs such as supplies and/or materials here. - Travel: A minimum of \$400 must be budgeted in year 1 for travel to the CBCRP symposium.
 Scientific meeting travel is capped at \$2,000/yr. - Indirect (F&A) costs.
-Non-UC institutions are entitled to full F&A of the Modified Total Direct Cost base (MTDC); UC institutional F&A is capped at 35% MTDC, or 25% MTDC for off-campus investigators (not retroactive to prior grants).
+Non-UC institutions are entitled to full F&A of the Modified Total Direct Cost base (MTDC); UC institutional F&A is capped at 35% MTDC\, or 25% MTDC for off-campus investigators (not retroactive to prior grants).

-Allowable expenditures in the MTDC base calculation include salaries, fringe benefits, materials and supplies, services, travel, and up to the first \$25,000 of each subgrant or subcontract (regardless of the period covered by the subgrant or subcontract).
+\Allowable expenditures in the MTDC base calculation include salaries, fringe benefits, materials and supplies, services, travel, and up to the first \$25,000 of each subgrant or subcontract (regardless of the period covered by the subgrant or subcontract).
 Equipment, capital expenditures, charges for patient care and tuition remission, rental costs, scholarships, and fellowships as well as the portion of each subgrant and subcontract in excess of \$25,000 shall be excluded from the modified total direct cost base calculation.
-If a grantee or subcontractor does not have a federally negotiated F&A rate at the time of the proposal submission, they may request a "De Minimis" F&A rate of 25% MTDC.
+If a grantee or subcontractor does not have a federally negotiated F&A rate at the time of the proposal submission, the grantee and/or subcontractor may estimate what the federally negotiated rate will be at the time of award and include this rate in the proposed budget, or may request a "De Minimis" F&A rate of 25% MTDC.